camunda/camunda-docs-manual/content/user-guide/process-engine/templating.md

 * XSLT

-# Installing a Template Engine
+# Install a Template Engine

-## Installing a Template Engine for an Embedded Process Engine
+## Install a Template Engine for an Embedded Process Engine

 A template engine must be installed in the same way as a script engine.
 This means that the template engine must be added to the process engine classpath.